madgik/exareme/Deployment/README.md

 With ansible-vault we can have an encrypted file which will contain sensitive information like the ones shown above.

-In order to create the file you need to
+In order to create the file you need to run the command
 ```ansible-vault create vault_file.yaml``` inside ```Deployment/Docker-Ansible/``` folder.
 It will ask for a vault-password that you will need to enter it each time you run a playbook.
 So keep it in mind.